arcmindai/arcmindai/README.md

 # Arcmind Autonomous AI Agent

-ArcMind AI brings Generative AI to organizations using Autonomous AI Agent and Vector DB running on blockchain, in a privacy-centric and decentralized way.
-It supercharges your AI workforce with increased LLM faithfulness powered by Chain of Thoughts & Long Term Memory.
+ArcMind AI brings Generative AI to organizations using [Autonomous AI Agent](https://www.thoughtworks.com/radar/techniques/llm-powered-autonomous-agents) and [Vector DB](https://developers.cloudflare.com/vectorize/reference/what-is-a-vector-database/) running on [Internet Computer](https://internetcomputer.org/) blockchain, in a privacy-centric and decentralized way.
+It supercharges your AI workforce with increased LLM faithfulness powered by [Chain of Thoughts](https://blog.research.google/2022/05/language-models-perform-reasoning-via.html) & Long Term Memory.

 Technically, ArcMind AI is a Long-Running Agent equipped with a primary main loop that can orchestrate various tools and memory stores to accomplish numerous sub-tasks that make up a larger task.
 Utilizing the power of LLMs such as GPT-3/4 or other open-source alternatives, these agents can retain both short-term and long-term memory for optimized task execution.
 For ArcMind, we leverage ArcMind Vector DB Canister as a long-term memory vector store for semantic search, enabling efficient and accurate task execution.

 - Every user will have their own suite of Canisters and long-term memory, that can be accessed by their NFID with [ArcMindWeb](https://arcmindai.app/)
 - ArcMind AI can communicate with other Canister smart contracts to take action on behalf of users e.g connect to [BeamFi smart contracts](https://github.com/BeamFi/BeamFiProtocol) to stream payment to other users